-How happy your father must have been after spending forty-three years of labour as a Jewish missionary (and I know that some of those years were full of pain, suffering, persecution, when all the satanic powers were at work to undermine him and the great work he was establishing) to be able to see such a harvest as a result of his indefatigable and faithful labours: Jewish consuch a harvest as a result of his indefatigable and faithful labours: Jewish converts everywhere, a network of Jewish mission stations in the United States and other countries of the world, a Jewish missionary periodical which is baving untold influence over the minds of thousands of Jews the world over.
+How happy your father must have been after spending forty-three years of labour as a Jewish missionary (and I know that some of those years were full of pain, suffering, persecution, when all the satanic powers were at work to undermine him and the great work he was establishing) to be able to see such a harvest as a result of his indefatigable and faithful labours: Jewish converts everywhere, a network of Jewish mission stations in the United States and other countries of the world, a Jewish missionary periodical which is having untold influence over the minds of thousands of Jews the world over.
 I know of no Jewish Christian since the time of the Apostles who has left so much evident, visible and tangible fruits for his labours as your dear father.

-I am quite aware that it is due to your great organizing ability, your genius in administration that the American Board of Missions to the Jews has had such a phenomenal growth and expansion during the last decade but none of us will forget that it was your father who built the foundation and weathered the storm when it was raging during the most violent tempests of controversy."
+I am quite aware that it is due to your great organizing ability, your genius in administration that the American Board of Missions to the Jews has had such a phenomenal growth and expansion during the last decade but none of usual forget that it was your father who built the foundation and weathered the storm when it was raging during the most violent tempests of controversy."